 What a Model is

 A model is essentially a mental object which is constructed such that it resembles in some ways the properties of a class of real objects.

 Some important aspects of models are the following:

 - Although a model should in some ways be similar to some part of reality, it is always much simpler than reality because plenty of details have been omitted in the process of constructing the model.
 (This is called abstraction.)
 The level of detail of a model should be such that it is as simple as possible while still being useful for studying the phenomena of interest.

 - A model contains some number of variables and parameters, related to physical quantities and properties, and a number of assumptions.
 These assumptions should be made explicit, since they are not always very well fulfilled in reality, and this can easily be overlooked.
-Examples for such assumptions in a laser model are that higher-order resonator modes are not relevant and that propagation losses and thermal effects in the laser gain medium can be neglected.
+Examples of such assumptions in a laser model are that higher-order resonator modes are not relevant and that propagation losses and thermal effects in the laser gain medium can be neglected.

 - Laser models contain mathematical relations (e.g. differential equations) as essential ingredients.
 Such relations connect different model variables with each other.
 The resulting equations can sometimes be solved by analytical means, whereas in other cases numerical methods have to be used.
 Particularly in the latter case, some computer software is usually required (see below).
 Such models are often called computer models, but note that the computer and the software are only tools to solve equations and to conveniently display the results; the essence of any such model is a mental construction.